inbo/protocolsource/CONTRIBUTING.md

     When you have dealt with the reviewer comments, go to your draft pull request and press 'ready for review'

-12. When the reviewers have given approval, another GitHub Action will run automatically and update the repo `NEWS.md` file and the `.zenodo.json` files and commit the changes to your branch.
+12. When the reviewers have given approval, another GitHub Action will run automatically and update the repo `NEWS.md` file and the repo `.zenodo.json` files and commit the changes to your branch.
+The action also gets or updates the version-specific Zenodo DOI and adds the DOI as metadata to the YAML front matter of the `index.Rmd` file of your protocol.

 13. When this is done, a **repo admin** will merge your Pull Request.
-This will trigger another set of GitHub Actions [see RELEASES.md](RELEASES.md) which will publish your protocol to the [protocols website](https://inbo.github.io/protocols/) and archive it on Zenodo.
+This will trigger another set of GitHub Actions [see RELEASES.md](RELEASES.md) which will publish your protocol to the [protocols website](https://inbo.github.io/protocols/) and archive the entire protocols website and the individual protocol on Zenodo.
 The GitHub protocolsource repo is setup in such a way that branches that are merged in the main branch will be deleted automatically.

 ### Updating an existing protocol